r3dxpl0it/ZombieBotV12/README.md

-Zombie Bot V12 leaked from Leaked
+# Zombie Bot V12 leaked from Leaked

-# This is a py 2 version
-# contact for getting new V13 version
+This is a py 2 version, contact me by mail "return_root@protonmail.com" for getting V13 version and other leaked tools.

+# Usage

+-pip3 install -r requirements.txt